 Drink a Gold Cappuccino

 Head to the Emirates Palace (aka the world’s most expensive hotel), to admire the opulent interior and drink a gold cappuccino!
 As well as coffees with 24 karat-gold flakes on top, you can find delicious cakes and pasties garnished with gold.
 Once you’ve enjoyed the coffee, take a wander around the 114-domed hotel and check out the beautiful perfumery and the gold, pearl and opal interior.

 Art Galleries and Museums

 It might not be an obvious choice for art, but Abu Dhabi has an impressive offering when it comes to galleries.
 Notably, the Louvre Abu Dhabi opening in 2017 on Saadiyat Island.
 The design of the universal museum is worth visiting alone and resembles an Arab medina.
-In addition, the Guggenheim Abu Dhabi is set to open in the near future, displaying art from the 1960s to present.
+In addition, the Guggenheim Abu Dhabi is set to open in the near future, displaying art from the 1960s to the present.

 Ride The world’s Fastest Rollercoaster